ejsnews/manifeste-souverainete-technologique/analyses/ENERGY_REVOLUTION_AND_ABANDONMENT_OF_NATIONAL_SOVEREIGNTY.md

 Independent Strategic Note — EJS — June 2026

 ---
-## 1. The Wake-Up Call: €15 Billion Headed to India
+## 1. The warning sign: Haffner Energy, French technology chosen for a €15 billion deal in India

-On April 16, 2026, the government of Maharashtra (India) signed a framework agreement worth €15 billion with Haffner Energy for four major industrial projects, including a €280 million green hydrogen production unit producing 6,900 tonnes per year using HYNOCA technology.
+The On April 16, 2026, the government of Maharashtra (India), JW Global Group, and The Seed Consortium Partners signed a Memorandum of Understanding (MoU) for approximately €15 billion in investments across four clean technology and infrastructure projects.

+Haffner Energy is a technology partner for green hydrogen—two of the four projects rely on its technologies, including a €280 million green hydrogen production unit producing 6,900 tons per year using SYNOCA® technology, and a 1.4 GW AI/data center campus (€10.4 billion) whose energy resilience is based on locally sourced biomass processed by Haffner.

+Haffner Energy remains a French company, headquartered in Vitry-le-François.
+This MoU is not a loss for France: it proves that its technology is recognized internationally.

-Meanwhile, in France, no major public order has been placed.
-No regulatory fast-track has been implemented.
-No financial shield has been deployed to protect this disruptive SME from financial market predation.
+However, it starkly reveals the French paradox: while India is massively deploying this French technology, no large-scale public contracts have been placed in France.
+No regulatory fast-track has been established.
+No financial shield has been deployed to protect this SME from the predatory practices of the financial markets.

-This is the pattern France has been repeating for twenty years: it finances research, trains engineers, patents technologies — then lets other, more pragmatic nations capture the industrial benefits.
+This is the pattern France has been repeating for twenty years: it finances research, trains engineers, patents technologies — then lets other, more pragmatic nations reap the industrial benefits first.

 ---
 ## 2. What France Is Letting Go